Customer reviews can help sell your product or service more effectively than any sales copy.

 - Click “Mail me my Code.”
 Google needs to verify your ownership of the physical location of your business.
 This is the simplest way to do it.

-- Add high-quality photos to your profile, with an emphasis on what aspects of your business and your products can be communicated most effectively through visual media.
+- Add high-quality photos to your profile, emphasizing what aspects of your business and your products can be communicated most effectively through visual media.

 - Update all fields and descriptions and deck out your profile with the same care you would apply to your own website.

-Now you will need to encourage your customers to leave you a review, and the most effective way to do that is to provide them with a direct link to the place where they can review your business.
-Here’s how:
+Now you will need to encourage your customers to leave you a review, and the most effective way to do that is to provide them with a direct link to where they can review your business.

 This is the link you will need to share with customers at common interaction points to encourage them to leave a review, especially during interactions where you have reason to believe you have a satisfied customer on your hands.

-A Few More Tips for Getting GMB Reviews
+A Few More Tips For Getting Google Reviews

-- Integrate your Google My Business review link into your email marketing campaigns.
+- Integrate your Google Business Profile review link into your email marketing campaigns.
 Use your email signature to ask your customers to leave reviews.

 - Segment your audience and look for correlations between quantifiable interactions and customer lifetime value, and request reviews from those in your audience who are the most likely to be long-term customers.